nhtua/paralidate/README.md

 `.user(validator)` ensures all routers must be included the param `key`, which is a string of 32 characters.

-### Validate for specific routers
+### Validate for specific route

-To apply the validator for specific router, place it before the route middelware
+To apply the validator for specific router, place it before the router middelware

 ```ES6
 const validator = paralidate({